lagmeshgavali/requests/README.md

       <Response [200]>
     """

-    # By using the 'with' statement we are sure the session is closed, thus we
+    # By utsing the 'with' statement we are sure the session is closed, thus we
     # avoid leaving sockets open which can trigger a ResourceWarning in some
     # cases, and look like a memory leak in others.
     with sessions.Session() as session: